moonylabs/moony-deployment/README.md

 ## Project Structure

-The implementations powering the Open Code Protocol (Intent System, Sequencer, etc) can be found int the `ocp/` package.
+The implementations powering the Open Code Protocol (Intent System, Sequencer, etc) can be found in the `ocp/` package.
 All other packages are generic libraries and utilities.

 To begin diving into core systems, we recommend starting with the following packages:
 - `ocp/rpc/`: gRPC and web service implementations